chemicalweaponsresearch/thermal_fogger/53-racial_justice.Rmd

 #### Inaugration 2021 {- #J20}

-The same fogger (or at least the same model) was again brought out at the ICE rental property on January 20th 2021 (Inaguration Day; "J20") in response to a protester spray painting a piece of plywood tacked outside the building (Simonis, personal observation).
+The same fogger (or at least the same model) was again brought out at the ICE rental property on January 20th 2021 (Inaguration Day; "J20") in response to a protester spray painting a piece of plywood tacked outside the building [@Simonis2021].
+The fogged up and down multiple blocks, with visible plumes entering units in the adjacent apartment complexes and covering the playground of an adjacent public school [@Simonis2021].

 <br>
 <div style="text-align: center;">